tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/02_type_inference.md

 but there's no need.

+A>
-> As an aside, Scala also tries to figure out when you've finished a statement or expression based on it's _abstract syntax tree_ (AST).
+A> As an aside, Scala also tries to figure out when you've finished a statement or expression based on it's _abstract syntax tree_ (AST).
 So often, you don't even need to add a terminating semi-colon.
+A>

 ### Java Type Inference